j3nsykes/CIID_19/README.md

 Andreas Refsgaard and Jen Sykes

 ## Dependecies:
-In order to see the Arduino serial ports you must have the correct driver installed on your computer first.
+In order to see the Arduino board's serial port you must have the correct driver installed on your computer first.
 [See here](https://learn.adafruit.com/adafruit-metro-mini/arduino-ide-usage) and [here](https://www.silabs.com/community/interface/knowledge-base.entry.html/2017/01/10/legacy_os_softwarea-bgvU)

+Please also make sure you have [Processing](https://processing.org/download/) downloaded.

 ### Day One:
 Introduction to Creative Machine Learning